 Use of Tobacco

-The International Association for Dental Research (IADR) takes the following position regarding the use of tobacco by humans.
+The International Association for Dental, Oral, and Craniofacial Research (IADR) takes the following position regarding the use of tobacco by humans.

 Tobacco products come in many forms.
 Some are smoked and others are not, but none is safe for human consumption.
 In addition to their serious systemic effects, all have adverse oral health consequences, and risks usually are in proportion to the product used, its intensity and the duration of tobacco use.
 The use of tobacco products is a major risk factor for oral and pharyngeal cancers (head and neck cancers).
 Tobacco use also increases the risk of periodontal disease and decreases the ability of oral tissues to heal.
 Other oral effects include halitosis (bad breath), decreased ability to taste, and increased staining of teeth, gingival pigmentation, and a variety of mucosal lesions.
 Tobacco smoking during pregnancy increases the risk of developing fetal anomalies such as cleft lip and cleft palate.